jskov/action-nexus-publish/README.md

   But while shell script is a more simple and common "language" (than javascript/java), I believe there are still a lot of java developers that would prefer to review java code.

+* *Why is this action not published on the Marketplace?
+Seems fishy!*
+  Yeah, well, I think the same (fishy) of the [GitHub Marketplace Developer Agreement](https://docs.github.com/en/site-policy/github-terms/github-marketplace-developer-agreement).

+  As far as I can tell (and I am a programmer, not a lawyer, mind you), those 35kB of legalese are there to protect the Marketplace from idiots.
+  But being in the Market adds nothing to an action (that I can tell), except being in the Marketplace's searchable index.

+  Since this action is primarily here because of (to the benefit of) me, I have already reached my target audience.
+  So hard pass on the extraneous legalese.

 * *Can my dependencies in Maven/Gradle really read my secrets?*
   Sure, any class that is loaded/instantiated can do anything with the environment provided.